Demesaikiran/Custom-Gym-Env.-for-Deep-Reinforcement-Learning/Readme.md

 # Custom Gym Environment for Deep Reinforcement Learning

-This repository implements method to build custom gym environments to train Deep Reinforcement Learning Agents.
+This repository implements a method to build custom gym environments to train Deep Reinforcement Learning Agents.

 ## Strategy